 But here’s the good news–your sons and daughters will not have to wear potato sacks to school and if you budget carefully, you can still pay for lessons or sports leagues.
 But you can’t say yes to every trip, expense, or extra.
 After you pay off debt, you’ll be able to spend more on your children.
 But maybe, just maybe, the process will help you learn what is most necessary and what you can do without.
 Yes, your children might have to suffer for your money mistakes, but choosing not to manage your resources well could further increase that suffering.

 Building credit is only necessary if you plan on borrowing money again.
 If you have no need to borrow, you will have no need for credit.
 Even still, a reputable lender will work with you if you prove you are debt free, sharing your full financial picture.
-We have been out of debt for nearly three years and our credit scores are great.
+We have been out of debt for nearly three years, and our credit scores are great.
 On top of that, no one has asked us what those scores even are.
 Credit is not as important as you’ve been taught or the lenders would like you to think.
 Once you make this mindset shift, you will be on your way to financial freedom!

 6. Credit Cards Are Necessary for Online Shopping & Traveling